Unit 1

 Minimal program

-Your smallest Java file uses a public class named like the file and a main
+Your smallest Java file uses a public class named like the file and a main method as the entry point.

 public class Main {